philanc/luazen/README.md

 	contrary to base64, base58 encodes a string as a long number written in base58.
-	Base58 is not intended to be used for long strings, if #str > 256, str is not encoded and the function return an error.
+	Base58 is not intended to be used for long strings, if #str > 256, str is not encoded and the function raises an error.
-	No newline is inserted in the encoded string. return the encoded string or (nil, error message)
+	No newline is inserted in the encoded string. return the encoded string.

 b58decode(bstr)
 	decode base58-encoded string bstr